IBM/IBM-Sustainability-Software-Portfolio-Connectors/docs/mas-tas-home.md

 ## Installation & Configuration Guide

 >## Before you begin you will need:
 >
 >1.
 An instance of App Connect Enterprise or App Connect Pro with the Designer component.
 >2.
-Admin access to your Maximo instance with an api key generated for this integration
+Admin access to your Maximo instance with an API key generated for this integration
 >3.
 TRIRIGA with dedicated user/pw for this integration
 >4.
 Secure connection between TRIRIGA, App Connect, and Maximo.
 If required IBM does provides a product that accomplishes this: Secure Gateway.
 Learn more about getting started with [Secure Gateway.](https://cloud.ibm.com/docs/SecureGateway?topic=SecureGateway-getting-started-with-sg)
 >5.
 [Import AppConnect Cert to Maximo](#pre-requisite-add-an-app-connect-certificate-in-mas-89) to enable encrypted communication